 You can make lists of casino sites which offer particular types of game, such as NetEnt or Microgaming machines.
 And when you find an unusual slot that you love, creating a list of providers who carry it will make sure your favourite game doesn't get lost in the background.

 If you want to have the best table game providers close to hand, that's fine as well.
-Casino Horse makes it easy to to maintain lists of sites which offer versions of poker, roulette, craps, and blackjack that are up to standard.
+We make it easy to to maintain lists of sites which offer versions of poker, roulette, craps, and blackjack that are up to standard.

 The favourites tool can also come into its own for those who want to be systematic about payouts.
 Log the sites that payout the most, and keep a record of the casinos that have been the most lucrative places to play.
 Or categorise casinos by customer service to ensure that you'll always be able to reach support teams when help is required.